Dynamical Tidal Response of Schwarzschild Black Holes: Dynamical Love numbers

 The UV information is stored in the response function $K_{\ell}^{(B)}$, which depends on the microscopic details of the object (the boundary conditions at the surface, the object's internal dynamics, etc.).
 Assuming that the timescale of the object's dynamics is parametrically faster than the timescale on which we probe the system (so that we can think of the internal dynamics as instantaneous), we can expand the Fourier transform of the response function

-where the parameters $\lambda_i$ are the response coefficients.
+where the parameters $\lambda_i$ are the response coefficients {and the overall normalization is chosen for later convenience}.
 Terms with odd powers of $\omega$ (which are time-reversal odd) capture the dissipative response of the object, while those with even powers of $\omega$ parametrize the conservative tidal deformability.
 In particular, $\lambda_{0,\ell}^B$ is related to the magnetic static Love numbers, while $\lambda_{2,\ell}^B$ corresponds to the quadratic-in-frequency dynamical Love numbers that we wish to compute.

 To determine the one-point function \eqref{eq:1-pt_fct}, we need to compute the two-point function of $B$.
 We first express the magnetic component of the Weyl tensor in terms of the graviton field.
 Since the linearized Weyl tensor on Minkowski space is a gauge-invariant quantity, it is useful to fix a gauge.
 A convenient choice is the de Donder gauge, defined by $\partial^\mu(h_{\mu\nu}-\frac{1}{2}\eta_{\mu\nu}h)=0$, with $h\equiv \eta^{\mu\nu}h_{\mu\nu}$.
-In this gauge, the linearized equations of motion are $\square h_{\mu\nu}=0$, and the on-shell magnetic component of the Weyl tensor reads
+In this gauge, the linearized equations of motion are $\square h_{\mu\nu}=0$, and the on-shell magnetic component of the Weyl tensor reads\footnote{Recall that $h_{\mu\nu}$ is the canonically normalized graviton field.}

 Similarly, we can write the symmetrized derivative of the Weyl tensor as

 where we have defined the combination

 which is symmetric and traceless in the first $i_1\cdots i_\ell$ indices.